Home

 She wasn’t really a jewelry buyer, Graciela tells me.
 The backpackers seldom are.

-Chela is a friend of my language-learning partner in Cusco, Mariarosa Holgado Vargas.
+Chela is a friend of my tandem language learning partner in Cusco, Mariarosa Holgado Vargas.
 Mariarosa urged me to look Chela up when we visited Machu Picchu, then called Chela to tell her we were coming.
 Chela met us at the train station and helped haul our gear to the hostal.

-Chela spent her childhood on the other side of the Peru shopping network, helping her parents sell snacks and trinkets to tourists when they got off the train from Cusco.
-She didn’t get to go to school.
-Now, she’s sending three children to college with the proceeds made from from selling her art, one piece at a time, to passing jewelry buyers.
+While I'm with Chela practicing community language learning, she tells me that she spent her childhood helping her parents sell snacks and trinkets to tourists when they got off the train from Cusco.
+She didn't get to go to school.
+Now, she's sending three children to college with the proceeds made from selling her art, one piece at a time, to passing jewelry buyers.

 We find Aguas Calienties to be a charming little town, tranquil, chock full of good restaurants.
 No traffic.
 No motorized vehicles – everything’s on foot here.
 Its namesake hot springs is a delight: attractive, well-kept, scrubbed clean every night after closing.